-Fair Food was born from a community co-design project and has attracted many people because of our mission.
+Fair Food was created from a community co-design project and has stayed true to its local roots in West Auckland since 2011.

 The idea of food rescue emerged from the Waitakere Wellbeing Collaboration Project under the Food Security Call to Action.
 Food rescue was an evolution of the original ‘Free Store Waitakere 2011’ project which proved that food insecurity was very real in West Auckland.

 With the original tagline, ‘Addressing Hunger.
-Tackling Food Waste’ the key objectives for Fair Food were to:
+Tackling Food Waste’ the key objectives for Fair Food are to

-Some of the original community groups that Fair Food collaborated with and still partner with today are the GlenAvon Trust, Leataata O Tapulaga, Te Ata Mental Health and Ranui Community Centre.
-You can find our full list of current recipients here
+A few of the original community groups that Fair Food still partners with today are the Glenavon Trust, Leataata O Tapulaga, and Te Ata Mental Health.
+You can find our full list of recipient organisations here

 This purpose also aligns with the UN Sustainable Development Goals to support #ZeroHunger #ResponsibleConsumption #ClimateAction #PartnershipsfortheGoals.